hbock/pyatk/README.rst

 and cannot test them.

-You are welcome to provide the project maintainer(s) with test devices to "guarantee" support for your particular PDK.
+You are welcome to provide the project maintainer(s) with test devices to provide or fix support for your particular PDK.
 As always, if you have devices you can test and can add support yourself, patches are welcome!

 Serial Boot Protocol